 Any business set for growth can’t rule out the use of knowledge base software.
 Knowledge base software helps you deliver the highest returns related to risk — and maximize the amount of customer and staff learning — all with the lowest possible investment.

-If you’re looking to improve your customer experience by providing your customers with the information they need at the exact moment they need it, follow these nine knowledge base best practices.
+If you’re looking to improve your customer experience by providing your customers with the information they need at the exact moment they need it, follow these nine knowledge base tips and best practices.

-Whether you’re creating your very first knowledge base, looking to expand an existing knowledge base, or thinking about switching to different knowledge base software, these nine best practices will help set you on the right path for improving your customer experience.
+Whether you’re creating your very first knowledge base, looking to expand an existing knowledge base, or thinking about switching to different knowledge base software, these nine tips will help set you on the right path for improving your customer experience.

 1. Optimize your knowledge base content for search engines